-Mission and Program Objectives
+Mission and Program Aims

 The Rivier University Combined Doctoral Program in Counseling and School Psychology follows the accepted practitioner-scholar model.
 Students are prepared as critical thinkers and problem solvers who work in applied settings and draw upon the theory and knowledge of psychology and education to deliver a continuum of empirically supported services.
 Students are trained in a cohort model to be consumers of research to inform practice as highly skilled professionals delivering assessment, intervention, consultation and preventive services to their constituents.

 Committed to the faith heritage, intellectual tradition, and social teachings of the Roman Catholic Church, the University educates the whole person in the context of an academic community that cultivates critical thought, sound judgment, and respect for all people.
 This community supports the intellectual growth of all its members while offering them opportunities for social, cultural, moral, and spiritual development.

 The Psy.D. program curriculum meets the New Hampshire state licensure requirements under New Hampshire RSA 329-B and is consistent with the APA Accreditation Standards of Accreditation of the American Psychological Association.
 APA accreditation for the doctoral program will be pursued.